Start building today!

 Manage conflict

-Teaches the skills and knowledge required to resolve complex or escalated complaints and disputes with internal and external customers and colleagues.
+This unit teaches you the skills and knowledge required to resolve complex or escalated complaints and disputes with internal and external customers and colleagues.
+It requires the ability to use effective conflict resolution techniques and communication skills to manage conflict and develop solutions across all tourism, travel, hospitality and event sectors.

 Monitor work operations

-Teaches the skills and knowledge required to oversee and monitor the quality of day-to-day work.
+This unit teaches you the skills and knowledge required to oversee and monitor the quality of day-to-day work.
+It requires the ability to communicate effectively with team members, plan and organise operational functions, and solve problems.

 Source and use information on the hospitality industry